ymerejsasnak/snake/README.md

--fix it so new food (or whatever) can't appear in already occupied grid space
+-fix it so new elements can't appear in already occupied grid space

 -maybe make more fruit appear the longer the game goes on (instead of just one at a time)

-?-add more unusual features like other items that do different things (affect speed, just points, walls, moving enemies, etc.)
--maybe change to health function where you eat enough food to 'level up' and THEN you grow (then can have bad things make you lose health or segment or whatever)
+element ideas:
+food (gain experience and points) health item (refill life and get points) just score (just gives various amounts of points) stationary bad cells (lava, spikes, whatever)
+  -variations: lose health, lose segment, die moving enemies (same variations as above) powerup that lets you eat an enemy or survive stationary bad elements?